Using in-app events to predict user-behavior and value.

 I will caution a more concrete fear: achieving statistical significance in your measurements.
 It’s natural that users that last longer in your retention curve will be more valuable users, out of app engagement, increased ad impressions or purchases – don’t let an insubstantial amount of these high-value users dictate your long-term prediction.

 So now what?

-You won’t ever keep retention at 100%, you won’t convert everyone into a paying user but you can experiment with changes to influence a portion of user’s behavior.
-This can add up and over time can make substantial impact to your business.
+You won’t ever keep retention at 100%, you won’t convert everyone into a paying user but you can experiment with changes to influence a portion of the user’s behavior.
+This can add up and over time can make a substantial impact on your business.

 Again, these are probably best served with examples:

-Finding that ad tracking opt-ins increased user LTVs by 5X, a social app optimized the opt-in prompt, increasing opt-ins 30%, doubling app revenue.
+Finding ad tracking opt-ins increased user LTVs by 5X, PixelTrend optimized their opt-in prompt, increasing opt-ins 30% and doubling app revenue.